ExposuresProvider/llms/llm-generated-test-assets.md

 *I used ChatGPT to generate the test assets provided here.
 Specifically, I asked ChatGPT to identify drugs approved for, in clinical use (off-label) for, or in clinical trials for a given disease.
 Takes a bit of prompting, but it works pretty well for identifying drugs that have been approved for or in clinical trials for a given disease.
 It doesn't work as well for identifying drugs that are in clinical use for or used off-label for a given disease, but I bet I could improve the prompts.
 I ran the lists past a very critical SME who gave them a thumbs up, so that is reassuring.*

-*I only tested the seven or so CURIEs that the TCDC has been using for R&D of the CQS, but I noticed that once I tuned my questions and determined the order of my prompts for the first CURIE, then I was able to apply the same prompting for subsequent CURIES, which suggests that the overall approach could be automated.*
+*I only tested the six CURIEs that the TCDC has been using for R&D of the CQS, but I noticed that once I tuned my questions and determined the order of my prompts for the first CURIE, then I was able to apply the same prompting for subsequent CURIES, which suggests that the overall approach could be automated.*

 *One other thing I found is that the responses that ChatGPT returned were at just the right level of detail.
 Here are the lists.*